Todd Duncan: Career

 Duncan taught voice at Howard University in Washington, D.C. from 1930 until 1945.
 While teaching at Howard, he continued touring as a soloist with pianists William Duncan Allen and George Malloy.
 He had a very successful career as a concert singer with over 2,000 performances in 56 countries and two film roles.
 He retired from Howard and opened his own voice studio teaching privately and giving periodic recitals.

 In 1945, he became the first African American to sing with a major opera company, and the first black person to sing in an opera with an otherwise white cast, when he performed the role of Tonio in Leoncavallo's Pagliacci with the New York City Opera.
 In the same year he sang the role of Escamillo, the bullfighter, in Bizet's Carmen and performed the song cycle Songs of Glory composed by Dutch-American director Dirk Foch on texts by Joseph Auslander, then Poet Laureate.
 In 1954, Duncan was the first to record "Unchained Melody", a popular song with music by Alex North and lyrics by Hy Zaret.
 The recording was made for the soundtrack of the obscure prison film Unchained, in which Duncan also played a minor character.
 Following Duncan's version, the song went on to become one of the most recorded songs of the 20th century.

 In his final interview, Todd Duncan spoke of his love for spirituals: "... spirituals are so deep inside of me, it's difficult for me to find words that are meaningful.
 Spirituals are a part of whatever I am.
 When I sing them my being sings them, not my throat....
 It is very difficult for me to put into words something that is at the bottom of my very being."

 In addition to singing, Duncan was also a voice teacher.
 Among his notable pupils was operatic bass Philip Booth who was a mainstay at the Metropolitan Opera for two decades.

 Honors and death

 In 1978, the Washington Performing Arts Society presented his 75th birthday gala.
 Duncan was awarded the George Peabody Medal of Music from the Peabody Conservatory of Music of Johns Hopkins University in 1984.
 Other awards he received include a medal of honor from Haiti, an NAACP award, the Donaldson Award, the New York Drama Critics' Award for Lost in the Stars, and honorary doctorates from Valparaiso University and Butler University.

 Duncan was a member of Alpha Phi Alpha fraternity.

-He died of a heart ailment at his home in Washington, D.C., February 28, 1998, survived by his wife, Gladys Jackson Duncan, and adopted son, Charles, a successful attorney.
+He died of a heart ailment at his home in Washington, D.C. at the age of 95 on February 28, 1998, and was survived by his wife, Gladys Jackson Duncan, and adopted son, Charles, a successful attorney.